Bubobubobubobubo/sardine/docs/documentation/sardinopedia/senders.md

 ### Messaging system

-What is the `FishBowl` doing?
-It allows component to talk with each other by sharing a reference to the `bowl`.
+You might wonder what the `FishBowl` is actually doing behind the scene.
+Factually, it allows component to talk with each other by sharing a reference to the `bowl`.
 It means that any component can send a message to any other component.
-It helps to make the system really reactive to any potential event that you would like to take into account.
-The messages are sent using the `bowl.dispatch(message_type: str, *args)` method.

-This is how `bowl.('pause')`, `bowl.('resume')`, `bowl.('stop')` and `bowl.('play')` are working.
-They are messages dispatched to the `FishBowl`, making the clock aware that an event occured.
+It also means that this same component can promptly react to any event dispatched through the `FishBowl`.
+Internal messages are sent using the `bowl.dispatch(message_type: str, *args)` method.
+This is how messages such as `bowl.('pause')`, `bowl.('resume')`, `bowl.('stop')` and `bowl.('play')` are able to stop and resume everything when needed.
+They are messages dispatched to the `FishBowl` making everyone aware that a major event occured.

-## The default Senders

-**Sardine** is proposing various senders by default, allowing you to:
+## Default senders: Where Music is Made

+When you install **Sardine**, you also install a set of default **Senders** that will allow you to:

 - **SuperDirt Sender**: play sounds/synths using **SuperCollider** and the **SuperDirt** engine.